KarimPwnz/karimpwnz.github.io/_posts/2023-01-05-github-actions-leaking-secrets.md

 [^8]: The token expires shortly after the job finishes, so a hacker must automate their exploit against the repository.

-There is an exceptions ofcourse.
+There is an exception ofcourse.
 Organizations and repositories can enforce read-only permissions on the token, depending on the triggering event.
 But when that isn't the case, using the token provides a high security impact—writing to the repository.

 ## Conclusion